mpv-player/mpv/DOCS/man/input.rst

         Same as ``stdout``, but for stderr.

     ``error_string`` (``MPV_FORMAT_STRING``)
-        Empty string if the process exited gracefully.
+        Empty string if the process terminated normally.
 The string ``killed`` if the process was terminated in an unusual way.
 The string ``init`` if the process could not be started.

         On Windows, ``killed`` is only returned when the process has been killed by mpv as a result of ``playback_only`` being set to true.